Stay abreast of COVID-19 information and developments here

 Your will: A will is the cornerstone of any estate plan.
 It helps to ensure that your wishes are clearly stated and makes provision for who will inherit your assets after you die.
 A properly drafted will can ensure that your possessions are protected and distributed appropriately.

-Marriage regime: Your marital status and regime will have an impact on the division of assets at death.
-For example, if you are married out of community of property with the accrual system, your surviving spouse could have a claim against the estate, or the estate could have a claim against the surviving spouse.
-This may create liquidity problems, since the claim is usually payable in cash, which could lead to your surviving spouse receiving more than you intended, negatively impacting the bequest intended for other beneficiaries.
+Marriage regime: Your marital status and regime will have an impact on the division of assets at your death.
+For example, if you are married out of community of property with the accrual system, your surviving spouse could have a claim against your estate, or your estate could have a claim against the surviving spouse.
+This may create liquidity problems, since the claim is usually payable in cash, which could lead to your surviving spouse receiving more than you intended, thereby negatively impacting the bequests intended for other beneficiaries.

 Capital gains tax (CGT): You will be deemed to have disposed of your assets to your estate at your death, which will have CGT implications.
-The annual exclusion in the year of death is R300 000 and you qualify for a primary residence exemption of R2 million.
+The annual exclusion in the year of death is R300 000.
+You qualify for a primary residence exemption of R2 million, and R1.8 million on small business assets or an interest in a small business if certain requirements are met.

 Any bequests to a surviving spouse will be treated as a transfer at base cost for CGT purposes.
 This is referred to as a rollover.
 This means that no CGT liability will arise when assets are bequeathed to a spouse.
 This liability is, however, merely postponed until the death of the surviving spouse.